savaslabs/sumac/README.md

 Please use the `--dry-run` option to confirm changes.
 Always back up your database before running.
 Things might break.

+## Usage

+### Crontab

+Recommended usage is via a crontab entry, once a day at a time when no timers are running.
+You'll want to call the app like so: `php sumac.php sync`.

+### Standalone

+You can also run the app on its own with a bit more granularity.
+For example, pass in an argument like `20150101:20151208` to sync all entries from Jan 1, 2015 to Dec 8, 2015.

+You may also use the `--dry-run` flag to not actually post any data to Redmine.
+Finally, use the `--update` option if you'd like to make updates to existing Redmine time entries.
+This is helpful if a user has gone back into Harvest and adjusted wording for Redmine issue descriptions, or time amounts, etc.

 ## Configuration

 Copy `config.example.yml` to `config.yml`.